Music technology (electronic and digital): Max Mathews

 Computer and synthesizer technology joining together changed the way music is made and is one of the fastest-changing aspects of music technology today.
 Max Mathews, an acoustic researcher at Bell Telephone Laboratories' Acoustic and Behavioural Research Department, is responsible for some of the first digital music technology in the 1950s.
 Mathews also pioneered a cornerstone of music technology; analog-to-digital conversion.

 At Bell Laboratories, Matthews conducted research to improve the telecommunications quality for long-distance phone calls.
 Owing to long-distance and low-bandwidth, audio quality over phone calls across the United States was poor.
 Thus, Matthews devised a method in which sound was synthesized via computer on the distant end rather than transmitted.
 Matthews was an amateur violinist, and during a conversation with his superior, John Pierce at Bell Labs, Pierce posed the idea of synthesizing music through a computer.
 Since Matthews had already synthesized speech, he agreed and wrote a series of programs known as MUSIC.
 MUSIC consisted of two files: an orchestra file containing data telling the computer how to synthesize sound, and a score file instructing the program what notes to play using the instruments defined in the orchestra file.
 Matthews wrote five iterations of MUSIC, calling them MUSIC I-V respectively.
 Subsequently, as the program was adapted and expanded to run on various platforms, its name changed to reflect its new changes.
 This series of programs became known as the MUSIC-N paradigm.
 The concept of the MUSIC now exists in the form of Csound.

-Later Max Matthews worked as an advisor to IRCAMin the late 1980s.
+Later Max Matthews worked as an advisor to IRCAM in the late 1980s.
 There, he taught Miller Puckette, a researcher.
 Puckette developed a program in which music could be programmed graphically.
 The program could transmit and receive MIDI messages to generate interactive music in real-time.
 Inspired by Matthews, Puckette named the program Max.
 Later, a researcher named David Zicarelli visited IRCAM, saw the capabilities of Max and felt it could be developed further.
 He took a copy of Max with him when he left and eventually added capabilities to process audio signals.
 Zicarelli named this new part of the program MSP after Miller Puckette.
 Zicarelli developed the commercial version of MaxMSP and sold it at his company, Cycling '74, beginning in 1997.
 The company has since been acquired by Ableton.